 Fire weather forecast products are divided into zones.
-Most zones are counties, however, some counties have two or more forecast zones to better define forecast differences between inland and coastal areas.
+Some counties have two or more forecast zones to better define forecast differences.

 Site specific forecasts are provided daily for at least one location in each of Florida's 67 counties.
 These forecasts are a component of the National Fire Danger Rating System (NFDRS) to compute fuel moisture and burning indices and to assess wildland fire danger.